Chair - Professor Laura McAllister

 Trent Law School and is a qualified solicitor.

-Prior to joining Barclaycard, Jo worked as a lawyer for Clifford
+Prior to joining Barclays, Jo worked as a lawyer for Clifford

 Chance LLP, in London and New York, and Deutsche Bank AG, in

 London.
-Jo now lives in Cardiff with her husband Tom and
+Jo lives with her husband Tom and stays fit by doing

 Peter is Executive Director of British Cycling, having been